 What are your rights?

-You have the right to request access to your personal information to:
+You have the right to request access to your personal information and make a data protection request to:

 - ask for errors to be corrected